-MSU Pilot Program on Credit by Assessment Incentive (CBA)
+MSU Program on Credit by Assessment Incentive (CBA)

 Overview, Application, and Development

-The Provost Office is piloting a new incentive program to encourage departments to offer academic credit for existing courses through assessment and to support the revision of existing assessments that are used to award course credit.
+The Provost Office is providing a new incentive program to encourage departments to offer academic credit for existing courses through assessment and to support the revision of existing assessments that are used to award course credit.
 The overall goal of the program is to expand the number of courses that can be completed through assessment and to support departments on an ongoing basis for their participation in credit by assessment (CBA).
-During 2014-15, up to six departments may be funded for developing an assessment.
+During 2015–16, and again in 2016–17, up to six departments may be funded for developing an assessment.

 Departments are eligible to receive $2,400 from the Provost’s Office for developing a CBA procedure whereby students demonstrate mastery of learning outcomes and receive credit for a specified course.
 Departments currently utilizing a CBA procedure that wish to review and update their process are eligible for the same level of funding.

-During AY 2014-15, the University will determine the amount of the credit by assessment fee and procedures for collection and allocation of fees.
-A common fee will be charged to students for taking an assessment.
+A common fee of $100 will be charged to students for taking an assessment.
 These fees will be allocated to the departments (or possibly other units involved such as the Assessment Center, Registrar, etc.) and are intended to ensure the sustainability of CBA procedures by supporting faculty who do the work of administering the actual assessment of students seeking credit by assessment.

 - Departments do not require curricular approval to offer existing or new courses for credit by assessment; they already have this authority.